 Most Affordable Neighborhoods in New Haven, CT

-Some of the cheapest neighborhoods in New Haven are Beaver Hills, Quinnipiac Meadows, and Amity.
+Some of the cheapest neighborhoods in New Haven are West River, Beaver Hills, and Quinnipiac Meadows.
 These neighborhoods offer some of the lowest rent prices in New Haven, making them ideal for renters on a budget.
-As of March 30, 2025, the average rent in New Haven is $2,101, which is 3% higher than last year.
+As of April 22, 2025, the average rent in New Haven is $2,106, which is 0.5% higher than last year.
 However, it's important to remember that rental prices can vary significantly based on factors such as location, amenities, and floor plans.

 Beaver Hills